What Thyroid Patients Need to Know About COVID-19

 Some other important tips:

-- Make sure you have enough medication to last at least a month or more in case you need to self-quarantine, or there are shortages of your medications.
+- Make sure you have enough medication to last at least another month or more.

 - Note: if you are taking Tirosint, they have posted reassuring information about their status during the COVID-19 pandemic – and their cost-saving mail-order Tirosint Direct program.
 You can learn more at https://tirosint.com/coronavirus/